opentargets-archive/roadmap/README.md

 Once you have done this, please await review and some consensus building from the Open Targets team or directly on github from other users.

 # It's a good suggestion.
 How do I physically put it in the roadmap?
-*The piece below is intended for the OpenTargets dev team or any code contributors.*
+*The piece below is intended for the Open Targets dev team or any code contributors.*

 Thanks for wanting to add a feature to Open Targets!
 You will be responsible for guiding your feature through completion, and asking the right people for approvals.

-Use the following process  when an issue or suggestion has already been discussed within the opentargets team or on the issue tracker and some consensus has been reached that that the problem you are trying to solve is worth solving at this time.
+Use the following process when an issue or suggestion has already been discussed within the Open Targets team or on the issue tracker and some consensus has been reached that that the problem you are trying to solve is worth solving at this time.

 To put a new feature on the roadmap: